vsummet/mat310_scrummage_master/syllabus.md

 being a valuable team member.

 Your grade will be determined by:
-* 7 sprint deliverables: 40%
+* 7 sprint deliverables: 35%
 * 7 quizzes: 35%
-* 7 Scrum grades: 10%
+* 7 Scrumage grades: 10%
+* Contribution to class timeline: 5%
 * Final Exam: 15%

 Letter grades: